 Individual risk is dependent on exposure.
 Current risk assessment:

-- People in communities where ongoing community spread with the virus that causes COVID-19 has been reported are at elevated, though still relatively low risk of exposure.
+- People in communities where ongoing community spread with the virus that causes COVID-19 has been reported are at elevated risk of exposure.

 - Healthcare workers caring for patients with COVID-19 are at elevated risk of exposure.

 - Close contacts of persons with COVID-19 also are at elevated risk of exposure.